jgilbert01/aws-lambda-stream/README.md

 export const FAULT_EVENT_TYPE: string = 'fault';

 interface FaultEvent extends Event {
   err: {
     name: string;
     message: string;
     stack: string;
   };
   uow: UnitOfWork;
 }
 ```

 * `err` - contains the error information
-* `uow` - contains the state of the `uow` when the error happened
+* `uow` - contains the state of the variables in the `uow` when the error happened

 When an error is thrown in a _Highland.js_ stream, the error will skip over all the remaining steps until it is either caught by an [errors](https://highlandjs.org/#errors) step or it reaches the end of the stream and all processing stops with the error.

-When you want to handle a poison event and raise a `fault` event then simply catch the error, adorn the current `uow` and rethrow the error.
-Several utilities are provided to assist: `throwFault` for stands try/catch, `rejectWithFault` for promises, and `faulty` and `faultyAsync` are function wrappers.
+When you want to handle a poison event and raise a `fault` event then simply catch the error, adorn the current `uow` to the error and rethrow the error.
+Several utilities are provided to assist: `throwFault` for standard try/catch, `rejectWithFault` for promises, and `faulty` and `faultyAsync` are function wrappers.

 Here is an example of using `throwFault`.